UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 Liquidation and dispute bots, as described below and implemented [here](https://github.com/UMAprotocol/protocol/tree/master/liquidator) and [here](https://github.com/UMAprotocol/protocol/tree/master/disputer), are infrastructure tools that will help maintain the overall health of the UMA ecosystem.
 They are currently compatible with the priceless synthetic token contract template, as described [here](../explainer.md) and implemented [here](https://github.com/UMAprotocol/protocol/tree/master/core/contracts/financial-templates).

+### Liquidation vs Dispute Bot

 The liquidation bot monitors all open positions within a given expiring multi-party contract and liquidates positions if their collateralization ratio, as inferred from off-chain information about the value of the price identifier, drops below a given threshold.

 The dispute bot monitors all liquidations occurring within a given expiring multi-party contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
 A liquidation is invalid if a position was correctly collateralized at the time of liquidation.

+In short, a liquidation bot is to liquidate under-collateralized positions while a dispute bot is used for disputing inaccuracies within the UMA DVM system.

 ## Incentives to Running a Bot